leijou/php-server/README.md

 An Atom package to run PHP's built-in development server and display the log in a bottom pane.
 Can be started from any folder in the tree, the currently opened file, or the project root.

+> :exclamation::exclamation::exclamation:
+> This package is no longer maintained.
+Please fork or seek alternatives
+> :exclamation::exclamation::exclamation:

 ![Screenshot](http://i.imgur.com/FhVtl9v.png)

 ## Requirements